Stress Shield

 The supporting cast

 Selenium — powers the enzymatic arm of antioxidant defense via glutathione peroxidase (GPx).
 Tocotrienols guard the lipid layer.
 Selenium guards the enzymatic one.
-Different compartments, different chemistry, both essential.
+Different compartments, different chemistry.

-Vitamin C — covers the aqueous compartment, neutralising water-soluble free radicals that tocotrienols can't reach.
-Three antioxidants isn't redundancy — it's coverage.
+Vitamin C — covers the aqueous compartment, neutralizing water-soluble free radicals that tocotrienols cannot reach.
+Three antioxidants is not redundancy — it is coverage.

-Vitamin D3 — supports immune modulation around the follicle (T-cell regulation), reducing the inflammatory undertone that stress and oxidative damage can amplify.
+Vitamin D3 — supports immune modulation around the follicle (T-cell regulation), reducing the inflammatory signal that stress and oxidative damage amplify.

 References